madetech/blog/posts/overcoming_challenges_with_offshore_software_development.md

 ## Addressing root cause

-Perhaps more a comment on the way some teams structure their workflow rather than offshoring specifically, that said, we've very often seen this challenge arise with offshored teams.
+The issue of addressing root cause is perhaps more a comment on the way some teams structure their workflow rather than offshoring specifically.
+That said, we've very often seen this challenge arise with offshored teams.

 Particularly where the people working in the team change often, as well as valuable domain knowledge not being accrued, the understanding of the application can also be lacking, resulting in many quick-fix solutions, over well considered root cause fixes.